Yellowfin madtom: Ecology

 The yellowfin madtom has a relatively short lifespan.
-Generally, it lives up to four years, and are most often found in the pools and streams in which they were born.
+Generally, it lives up to four years and is most often found in the pools and streams in which they were born.
 Their breeding season begins in late May and continues through late July.
 The males are able to mate once during the breeding season and build and guard the nests containing between 30 and 100 eggs.
-Females, though, are able to reproduce twice in one breeding season and produce 121-278 eggs per season, with an average of 89 hatching.
+Females, though, are able to reproduce twice in one breeding season and produce 121–278 eggs per season, with an average of 89 hatching.
 Hatching usually takes eight days, and the male guards the eggs and hatchlings for two weeks.
-N.flavipinnis reaches sexual maturity at two years of and usually lives through two breeding seasons.
+N. flavipinnis reaches sexual maturity at two years of and usually lives through two breeding seasons.
 Often, they use backwater pools and streams that are as clean and siltless as possible to breed and bury their eggs beneath rocks.